 Authentication is the term used to cover the procedures for ensuring that the work submitted by students is their own.
-All work submitted by students must be their own.
+As per VCAA guidelines, all work submitted by students must be their own.
 It is the student's responsibility to produce evidence to help authenticate their work.